Dealing with the emotional impact of pancreatic cancer

 It can be very hard living with uncertainty about how well treatment has worked.
 Some people worry about the cancer coming back or spreading.

 It can also be hard when treatment finishes.
 If you had surgery to remove the cancer, other people may expect you to feel happy once treatment finishes.
 But you might be coming to terms with what you have been through.
 It can be hard to go back to “normal life.”
-Especially, if you are still recovering physically and emotionally.
+Especially if you are still recovering physically and emotionally.
 For example, you may feel differently about how your body looks and feels.

 These strong emotions can be overwhelming.
 Try to be kind to yourself.
 Give yourself permission to feel down, upset, or angry.
 Not every day is going to be a good day and that’s ok.

-If you can’t have treatment to control the cancer
+Feelings if you can’t have treatment to control the cancer

-For some people with advanced pancreatic cancer, it may not be possible to have treatment to control the cancer.
-This will depend on your situation.
-For example, you might not be physically well enough for treatments like chemotherapy.
-Your GP, community or district nurses will care for you and provide support with managing your symptoms.
+If you can’t have treatment, your GP, community nurses or district nurses will care for you and provide support to help with your symptoms.
 Read more about your options if you can’t have treatment.

 Being told that you can’t have any treatment to control your cancer can be a shock for you and those close to you.
 You may feel sad or have feelings of loss, grief and anger.

 Conversations about end of life care can be difficult.
 You may not feel like you can talk to people around you about dying.
 We have more information on end of life care and you can speak to our specialist nurses on our confidential Support Line.
 Speaking to someone who is not emotionally involved can sometimes make it a little easier to talk about these difficult topics.
+You could speak to your GP about getting a referral to your local hospice, as they may be able to support you.
+Hospice care is not just for people at the end of their life.

 Order our leaflet on looking after yourself through pancreatic cancer